Automated Trustworthiness Oracle Generation for Machine Learning Text Classifiers: Introduction

 \item An investigation on the relation between the uncertainty and trustworthiness of predictions, revealing that relying on prediction uncertainty metrics, such as model confidence, overlooks untrustworthy high-confidence predictions and trustworthy low-confidence predictions.

-\item An ablation study and comparative evaluations of TOKI.
+\item Ablation studies and comparative evaluations of TOKI.
 For trustworthiness assessment, we compare TOKI with a naive baseline solely based on model confidence.
-For adversarial attacks, we compare our method with A2T~\cite{Yoo:2021:TowardsImprovingAdversarialTrainingofNLPModels}, a state-of-the-art adversarial attack method.
-The results demonstrate TOKI's superior effectiveness and efficiency.
+For adversarial attacks, we compare our method with A2T~\cite{Yoo:2021:TowardsImprovingAdversarialTrainingofNLPModels}, a state-of-the-art (SOTA) adversarial attack method.
+The results show TOKI's superior effectiveness and efficiency.

 \end{itemize}